andersonpem/jewelsteps/README.md

 * Run the command **docker compose up** or **docker-compose up** (depending on your system's configuration)

+* Wait some seconds while the initialization commands run (It will install all the composer dependencies, create the database and populate the categories)

 * The api is ready to roll on your local machine at port 8080

 ### The main endpoint